tensorflow/gnn/tensorflow_gnn/docs/api_docs/python/models/gat_v2/GATv2HomGraphUpdate.md

 <!-- Placeholder for "Used in" -->

-The returned layer performs one update step of a Graph Attention Network v2 (GATv2) from https://arxiv.org/abs/2105.14491 on an edge set of a GraphTensor.
-It is best suited for graphs that have just that one edge set.
-For heterogeneous graphs with multiple node sets and edge sets, users are advised to consider a GraphUpdate with one or more GATv2Conv objects instead.
+The returned layer performs one update step of a Graph Attention Network v2 (GATv2) from https://arxiv.org/abs/2105.14491 on a GraphTensor that stores a homogeneous graph.
+For heterogeneous graphs with multiple node sets and edge sets, users are advised to consider a GraphUpdate with one or more GATv2Conv objects instead, such as the GATv2MPNNGraphUpdate.

-This implementation of GAT attends only to edges that are explicitly stored in the input GraphTensor.
-Attention of a node to itself requires having an explicit loop in the edge set.
+> IMPORTANT: This implementation of GAT attends only to edges that are
+> explicitly stored in the input GraphTensor.
+Attention of a node to itself
+> requires having an explicit loop in the edge set.

 <!-- Tabular view -->